-Home FOOD Campbell Soup’s $2.7B purchase of Rao’s parent creates a “compelling story” in food, top exec says
+Home Food Campbell Soup’s $2.7B purchase of Rao’s parent creates a “compelling story” in food, top exec says

 Campbell Soup’s $2.7B purchase of Rao’s parent creates a “compelling story” in food, top exec says